 As traditional research methods become more agile, we’ve seen agile methods fulfill their promise in the build and communicate phases, in particular, by doing more work with less dollars.
 Following this success, there’s now more opportunity to use an agile approach to inform growth and retention strategies as well.
-In fact, an agile approach can successfully be used across the entire development process, from exploration all the way through to measurement.
+In fact, an agile approach can successfully be used across the entire innovation funnel, from exploration all the way through to measurement.

-As agile market research continues to provide much-needed flexibility and actionability to marketing and insights teams, especially those who are resource-strapped, one area where it can be particularly beneficial is in brand health tracking.
+As agile market research continues to provide critical flexibility and actionability to marketing and insights teams, especially those who are resource-strapped, one area where it can be particularly beneficial is in brand health tracking.

 Bringing agility to brand health tracking

 The world has experienced more changes in 2020 than any other period in recent history, and consumer attitudes and behaviors are no exception.
 Brands have been struggling to keep up and know where they stand in this new world.

 In a telling new study from Gartner, chief marketing officers ranked brand health as the most important metric to track (as opposed to brand awarenss in 2019).
 It seems that CMOs have recognized the need to take a step back and understand their brands’ strengths, weaknesses, perceptions, and growth opportunities in these new and rapidly-evolving marketplaces.